Hosted vs self-hosted

 Whichever you pick, your AI agent gets:

-- The same seven MCP tools.
+- The same nine MCP tools.

 - The same proactive